 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm XF10 and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |3.||Canon G9 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||Y|

 It is notable that the A6500 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The XF10 does not feature such an accessory-socket.

-Both the XF10 and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the XF10 followed on from the Fujifilm X70.
+The XF10 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A6500 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm XF10 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).